edgelesssys/constellation/docs/docs/reference/cli.md

 ```
   -h, --help                      help for azure
       --region string             Region the resources will be created in. (e.g. westus)
-      --resourceGroup string      Name of the resource group your IAM resources will be created in.
+      --resourceGroup string      Name prefix of the two resource groups your cluster / IAM resources will be created in.
       --servicePrincipal string   Name of the service principal that will be created.
-      --yes                       Create the IAM configuration without further confirmation
+      --yes                       Create the IAM configuration without further confirmation.
 ```

 ### Options inherited from parent commands

 ```
       --config string     path to the configuration file (default "constellation-conf.yaml")
       --debug             enable debug logging
+      --generate-config   Automatically generate a config file and fill in the required fields
 ```

 ## constellation iam create gcp